metalibm/metalibm/README.md

     Marc Mezzarobba, Guillaume Gonnachon, Florent de Dinechin, Julien Le Maire, Julien Villette, Guillaume Revy

-    This work was supported by Kalray (kalrayinc.com) and other entities (to be listed)
+    This work has been supported by Kalray (kalrayinc.com) and other entities (to be listed)